bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/liquiditypoolv1converter.md

 ## Return Values:

 - the amount of each reserve token entitled for the given amount of pool tokens

-# Function `decimalLength(uint256 _x) → uint256` {#LiquidityPoolV1Converter-decimalLength-uint256-}

-returns the number of decimal digits in a given value

-## Parameters:

-- `_x`:   value (assumed positive)

-## Return Values:

-- the number of decimal digits in the given value

-# Function `roundDivUnsafe(uint256 _n, uint256 _d) → uint256` {#LiquidityPoolV1Converter-roundDivUnsafe-uint256-uint256-}

-returns the nearest integer to a given quotient

-the computation is overflow-safe assuming that the input is sufficiently small

-## Parameters:

-- `_n`:   quotient numerator

-- `_d`:   quotient denominator

-## Return Values:

-- the nearest integer to the given quotient

-# Function `geometricMean(uint256[] _values) → uint256` {#LiquidityPoolV1Converter-geometricMean-uint256---}

-returns the average number of decimal digits in a given list of values

-## Parameters:

-- `_values`:  list of values (each of which assumed positive)

-## Return Values:

-- the average number of decimal digits in the given list of values

 # Event `PriceDataUpdate(contract IERC20Token _connectorToken, uint256 _tokenSupply, uint256 _connectorBalance, uint32 _connectorWeight)` {#LiquidityPoolV1Converter-PriceDataUpdate-contract-IERC20Token-uint256-uint256-uint32-}